numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

 .
 The :c:data:`PyArrayIter_Type` is the type for a flat iterator for an ndarray (the object that is returned when getting the flat attribute).
 The :c:data:`PyArrayMultiIter_Type` is the type of the object returned when calling ``broadcast`` ().
 It handles iteration and broadcasting over a collection of nested sequences.
-Also, the :c:data:`PyArrayDescr_Type` is the data-type-descriptor type whose instances describe the data.
-Finally, there are 21 new scalar-array types which are new Python scalars corresponding to each of the fundamental data types available for arrays.
-An additional 10 other types are place holders that allow the array scalars to fit into a hierarchy of actual Python types.
+Also, the :c:data:`PyArrayDescr_Type` is the data-type-descriptor type whose instances describe the data and :c:data:`PyArray_DTypeMeta` is the metaclass for data-type descriptors.
+There are also new scalar-array types which are new Python scalars corresponding to each of the fundamental data types available for arrays.
+Additional types are placeholders that allow the array scalars to fit into a hierarchy of actual Python types.
+Finally, the :c:data:`PyArray_DTypeMeta` instances corresponding to the NumPy built-in data types are also publicly visible.

 PyArray_Type and PyArrayObject